renoise/xrnx/docs/start/tool.md

 * `README.md` is a markdown-formatted file that the website will render on the tool's page.
 * `LICENSE` is a raw text license file.

-The paths to the cover, thumbnail, readme, and license files can be customized using the `...File` tags in the manifest.
+The paths to the cover, thumbnail, readme, and license files can be customized using the `...Path` tags in the manifest.
 See below for more info.

 > [!NOTE]
-> You'll see that the names of tool folders follow [reverse domain notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation), but don't worry, you don't have to actually own a domain to create and share your tools.
+> You'll see that the names of tool folders (and `Id` field) follow [reverse domain notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation), but don't worry, you don't have to actually own a domain to create and share your tools.
 Just use whatever nickname you want, but make sure it's not already taken by other developers to avoid confusion.

 If needed, you can split your tool into multiple files and use the ["require" function](https://www.lua.org/pil/8.1.html) to load them inside your main script, but to start with, you will be fine just using a single main script.